AICPA-ADS/AuditData-API/GL-Primer.md

 * Amount_Currency
 * Amount_Credit_Debit_Indicator

+Requied fields are defined in the schema section of the [swagger](https://xbrlus.github.io/AuditData-API/#/) interface.
+Required fields are indicated with a red star.
 ## Base Modules

 The General Ledger module uses the base module to retrieve period and entity related information.
 The base module includes the following end points: